oomlout/oomlout_oomp_builder/parts/hardware_bearing_6000_series_6003_size_17_mm_id_35_mm_od_10_mm_depth/readme.md

-# Hardware Bearing 6000 Series 6003 Size 17 mm Id 35 mm Od 10 mm Depth
+# Hardware Bearing 6000 Series 6003 Size 17 mm ID 35 mm OD 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base